noelmrowiec/Deep-Learning-Energy-Prices-in-Illinois/README.md

 Overall, we found that a recurrent neural network (RNN) worked well for predicting the energy price of Illinois.
 Our model correctly predicts the energy price within 10% of the actual price 78% of the time.

+For more technical results, we used the mean squared error as our loss function.
+We had the following final train/validation losses:

+Training error: 5x10^-5​

+Validation error: 2x10^-4

+Our final test error was

 The goal of predicting energy prices is to provide a way for customers and energy provider to save money.
 Energy predictions "sends accurate price signals to generators and customers, informing them when and